wrist mechanics online course featured image

 The lead wrist in the golf swing plays one of the most important roles in being a consistent ball striker.

-• A flat lead wrist is crucial at the top of the swing and impact for consistent ball striking.
+• A flat lead wrist is crucial at the top of the swing and at impact for consistent ball striking.

 • Professional golfers might use a bowed wrist, but a flat wrist is generally recommended for most amateur players.